How to find your ideal wedding photographer.

 Wedding photographers like any other photographers will develop a style.
 Some are more obvious like always using a colour cast, vintage styling, or clean and crisp.

-All are fantastic but pick somebody whos style suits what you want.
-A professional will be able to recreate just about any style you want but they will do their best work in their own way.
+All are fantastic but pick somebody whose style suits what you want.
+A good professional will be able to recreate just about any style you want but they will do their best work in their own style.

 Look for reviews.